JacobKnaack/twitter-sentiment-analysis/README.md

 This is the beginning of this project.
 Currently the only useful module is the tweepy-twitter-scrapper

+#### Google Natural Language API

+This project uses the google cloud platform to sent requests to its natural language processing service.
+For you to use this code you must create a project on Google's cloud platform and obtain the credentials necessary to making requests to Google's servers.
+Here is a quick checklist you can use to get started:
+* Setting up a Google Cloud project
+* configuring your google cloud sdk
+* acquiring your authentication credentials

 #### Fetching tweets by hashtag:
 In order to grab tweets two things are required for the scrapper
 * the hashtags.json file must contain hashtags to search format